sinadadmand/CAIR_EMIP/README.md

 As proposed by the mathematical theorem, the estimation of mutual information is formulized as:
 <img src="img/EMIP_Eq.JPG" height="180">
-in which μ_Φ is the mutual information for the Φ protein, n is the number of interactions, l_φ is the length of the φth interactor, l_Φ is the length of protein Φ, r is a numeral given to each residue in proteins, t is the total number of residues, p_((r,φ)) is the relative frequency of rth residue in φth interactor, and p_((r,Φ)) is the relative frequency of rth residue in Φ protein.
+<p align="justify">in which μ_Φ is the mutual information for the Φ protein, n is the number of interactions, l_φ is the length of the φth interactor, l_Φ is the length of protein Φ, r is a numeral given to each residue in proteins, t is the total number of residues, p_((r,φ)) is the relative frequency of rth residue in φth interactor, and p_((r,Φ)) is the relative frequency of rth residue in Φ protein.</p>

 # Analysis of human disease indicators
-After running the [R code](https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/R_codes/EMIP_analyses/Human%20proteome%20analysis/DTK%20test%20%26%20Errorbars.R) for comparison of phyla CAIRs all through the tree of life, the below figure would be obtained.
-The significance test is the Dunnett-Tukey-Kramer pairwise multiple comparison test adjusted for unequal variances and unequal sample sizes.
+<p align="justify">After running the <a href="https://github.com/synaptic-proteolab/CAIR_EMIP/tree/master/R_codes/EMIP_analyses/Human%20proteome%20analysis/DTK%20test%20%26%20Errorbars.R">R code</a> for comparison of phyla CAIRs all through the tree of life, the below figure would be obtained.
+The significance test is the Dunnett-Tukey-Kramer pairwise multiple comparison test adjusted for unequal variances and unequal sample sizes.</p>
 <img src="Figures/Figure3.jpg" height="650">